The Bloody Gettysburg Battlefield, the perfect example of the uselessness of war, ended as much in America as it began.

 You drive through the rolling hills of southern Pennsylvania, passing the little towns where Confederate General Robert E. Lee led his troops.

-Tens of thousands filled the road bed for more than a mile, but you cannot really imagine it.
+Tens of thousands filled the road bed for more than a mile, but you can’t really imagine it.
 71,000 men and boys march into slaughter.

 Their blood will soak the Gettysburg Battlefield.